Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 Sexual identity

-Many people have unwanted intrusive thoughts that make them question their sexual orientation.
+Many people have unwanted thoughts that make them question their sexual orientation.
 This is not the same as someone who knows they are attracted to the same sex.
 Suppose you have intrusive thoughts regarding your sexual orientation.
 In that case, you still are heterosexual, but you may suffer from doubts because of your beliefs.
 It is known as Homosexual OCD, and I have a detailed post on HOCD here.

 Family